 Proposal Selection Criteria

-Each proposal will be carefully reviewed by the Professional Development Institute Planning Committee.
-The committee will review proposals based on:
+Each proposal will be carefully reviewed by the PDI Planning Team.
+The team will review proposals based on:

 - Extent to which the proposal targets and is relevant to PDI attendees